Aarshm26/web_dev_assignment/README.md

 Bootstrap 5: Used for layout and responsive design.
 Google Fonts: Used for typography.
 Figma Design
 The design was based on a Figma mockup.
-You can view the Figma design here.
+You can view the Figma design here at https://www.figma.com/design/deIt9q57PdKBnWrexwHbAw/App-Landing-Page-Finance-Bank-Money-(Community)?node-id=1-29&t=7eBm0OiJXY8xcj9d-0.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.